content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/java-arrays.md

 The above statements create an array of objects with 20 elements.

-Let's create an array of objects in a Java program
+Let's create an array of objects in a Java program.

-.

 In the following program, we have created a class named Product and initialized an array of objects using the constructor.
 We have created a constructor of the class Product that contains product id and product name.
 In the main function, we have created individual objects of the class Product.
 After that, we have passed initial values to each of the objects using the constructor.